-The biggest reason people stop using them is because it is taking too much time.
+The biggest reason people stop using them is that it is taking too much time.
 I mean, even more time than when they took normal notes, including the outlining benefit you get from mind maps.

 That is why I like to share with you 3 ways you can start mind mapping in less time, probably making smarter mind maps.
 Let’s do this!